harveyico/scope_sql_counter/README.md

   }
 end

 # But.. it doesn't look good?
-Then do it like this:
+Don't worry!
+We can make it cleaner:

 class User < ActiveRecord::Base
  scope_sql_counter :with_blog_count, :blogs